vpavlenko/rawl/docs/lakh-strum-analysis.md

 For each voice and each measure, clip overlapping notes to the measure boundaries, then sweep note starts/ends in time order, counting distinct sounding MIDI pitches.
 Integrate sounding time, time with at least three pitches, and pitch-count × elapsed time.
 Classify that voice in that measure when all hold:

-- Three or more pitches overlap for at least 50% of the voice's sounding time within that measure.
+- Three or more pitches overlap for approximately half of the voice's sounding time within that measure (48% cutoff, allowing two percentage points for MIDI articulation gaps).
-- Average polyphony while sounding within the measure is at least 2.5.
+- Average polyphony while sounding within the measure is at least 2.45 (a 0.05 margin around the nominal 2.5 threshold).
 - Three-or-more-pitch overlap covers at least 15% of the measure duration.
 There is no whole-piece coverage requirement.

 This measures visual filling directly.
 It accepts slightly staggered strums and sustained pads without requiring simultaneous attacks or a particular timbre.
 Time weighting prevents a fast monophonic arpeggio from being treated as thick accompaniment.
 Counting distinct pitches avoids duplicate unison notes inflating the result.
 The coverage requirement excludes short chord accents; the average-polyphony requirement filters borderline mixtures of triads and single notes.
 Drums do not qualify, but count toward the file's three-voice eligibility.

+## Articulation boundary case: Seven Seconds

+Analyzed `Youssou N'Dour/Seven Seconds.mid` using the app's `midifile` helpers, `parseNotes`, and measure boundaries.
+MIDI channel 5 (zero-based) sustains two pitches while pulsing a third.
+Its early measures have 48.96% three-pitch overlap and 2.49 average polyphony: the pulses last about 193 ms rather than the exact half-beat of 197 ms. Strict 50% / 2.5 cutoffs rejected these otherwise qualifying measures.

+The small margins above now select 180 of that channel's 372 notes in qualifying measures.
+All other channels' selected-note counts remain unchanged in this file, including the already-detected sustained pads.
+This is a targeted MIDI analysis; browser rendering was not checked.

 ## Historical whole-file sample findings